-The Sofitel Legend Peoples Grand Hotel Xi’an is an iconic hotel in Xi’an, where heritage meets modernity.
+The Sofitel Legend Peoples Grand Hotel Xi’an is an iconic hotel in Xi’an where heritage meets modernity.
 The hotel was established in 1953 and has since been refurbished into an ultra-luxury hotel.
-Apart from it being just what you’d like in a hotel, its centrally located, right in the heart of Xi’an to make it very accessible.
-From there, its only 45 minutes to the airport and Terracotta warriors.
-It features and Italian restaurant, bars, cigar lounge, spa and state of the art facilities.
+Apart from it being everything you’d want in a hotel, it is centrally located in the heart of Xi’an, which makes it very accessible.
+From there, it’s only 45 minutes to the airport and the Terracotta Warriors.
+It features an Italian restaurant, bars, cigar lounge, spa and state-of-the-art facilities.

-The hotel boasts elegant decorations and garden views, while the rooms feature king-size beds, air conditioning, a flat-screen cable TV, sofa and safety deposit.
-The gardens and the general ambience of the hotel have a character and soul and you are bound to have an outstanding experience, just like we did.
-Something that stood out for us was the amazing service provided by the staff, and we would definitely stay there again!
+The hotel boasts elegant decorations and garden views, and the rooms feature king-size beds, air conditioning, a flat-screen cable TV, a sofa and a safety deposit.
+The gardens and the general ambiance of the hotel have a character and soul that you can feel.
+You are bound to have an outstanding experience just like we did.
+One of the hotel’s many highlights for us was the amazing service provided by the friendly and attentive staff.
+We would definitely stay there again!